Sipahi: Timarli sipahi

+The number of sipahi in the 1430s–1440s was estimated at 10–15,000 in Anatolia and Rumelia, while in 1475 it was claimed that Timarli sipahi were 22,000 in Rumelia and 17,000 in Anatolia.

-A timar was the smallest unit of land held by a Sipahi, providing a yearly revenue of no more than 20,000 akçe, which was between two and four times what a teacher earned.
-A ziamet (زعامت) was a larger unit of land, yielding up to 100,000 akçe, and was owned by Sipahis of officer rank.
-A has (خاص) was the largest unit of land, giving revenues of more than 100,000 akçe, and was only held by the highest-ranking members of the military.
-A tîmâr Sipahi was obliged to provide the army with up to five armed retainers (cebelu), a ziamet Sipahi with up to twenty, and a has Sipahi with far more than twenty.
+The Timar was the smallest unit of land held by a sipahi, providing a yearly revenue of no more than 20,000 akçe, which was between two and four times what a teacher earned.
+A ziamet was a larger unit of land, yielding up to 100,000 akçe, and was owned by Sipahis of officer rank.
+A has was the largest unit of land, giving revenues of more than 100,000 akçe, and was only held by the highest-ranking members of the military.
+The land tenure was also known as sipahilik.
+The Timarli sipahi was obliged to provide the army with up to five armed retainers (cebelu), a ziamet Sipahi with up to twenty, and a has Sipahi with far more than twenty.
 The cebelu (meaning "armed, armored") were expected to be mounted and fully equipped as the sipahi themselves; they were usually sons, brothers or nephews and their position was probably more similar to squires than men-at-arms.

-Although timars were not originally granted to their holders until perpetuity (the state inheriting the land at the death of the landholder), by the end of the 17th century estates were passed on from father to son.

-Military

-In wartime, Timarli sipahis and their retainers were gathered under their alay (regiment) beys.
-Alay-beys were gathered with their troops under sanjak (province) beys, and sanjak-beys gathered under beylerbeys.
-If a battle was to be fought in Europe, Rumeli (Balkan) Sipahis took the honorary right flank under the Rumeli beylerbey, while the Anatolian beylerbey and his Sipahis took the left flank; when a battle was in Asia, positions were switched.
-This way, the Ottoman classical army's flanks wholly consisted of Timariot cavalry, while the center consisted of Janissary infantry and artillery divisions.